-Meeting with, having telephone conversations with, or exchanging e-mail messages with public officials all count toward the ten-hour threshold.
+Meeting with, having telephone conversations with, or exchanging e-mail messages with public officials all count toward the ten-hour in any 30-day period threshold.
 Testifying before a legislative committee and meeting with administration officials and/or legislators to work on new or pending legislation are also activities that count toward the ten hours.
 If, however, you have been invited by a legislative committee to provide testimony, AS 24.45.161 provides that the time you spend testifying is exempt.
 The statutes do not provide the same exemption for invitations from the governor or other members of the executive branch.
 Meetings with the governor or other executive branch public officials, even done at their invitation, must be counted toward the ten hours if the meetings are to discuss administrative or legislative action.

 Time spent waiting to meet with a public official or waiting to testify does not count towards the ten hours.
 Time spent writing letters or public opinion messages to public officials is also exempt.